mtrebi/Rasterizer/README.md

   - __D_SCENE_FLAT__: Renders a scene using flat objects (without textures, only base color)
   - __D_SCENE_TEXTURED__: Renders a scene using textured objects (diffuse, specular and normal textures)

-*Note: The CMake build also builds a needed library called EasyBMP to work with images*
+*Note: The CMake build also builds all external dependencies listed in the section [External dependencies](https://github.com/mtrebi/rasterizer/blob/master/README.md#external-dependencies)

 # Rasterization